scalafx/scalafx/README.txt

 Where `.' is a the root folder of the project.

-The `archive' folder is reserved for remanants of the previous single module build system.
+The `archive' folder is reserved for remnants of the previous single module build system.

 The `scalafx-core' folder is the sub project for the ScalaFX Core Framework.